 What about the cyclists breaking the law?
 If you're going to process people for careless driving by putting cyclists at risk, what about the cyclists who ignore red lights and cause risk with their riding?

-We will deal with all matters of careless/riding/cycling as best they can.
-It’s vital to remember that vulnerable road users such as pedestrians, cyclists, motorcyclists and horse riders are at much greater risk of serious injury and death than those in cars.
+The police will deal with all matters of careless/riding/cycling as best they can.
+It’s vital to remember that the vulnerable road users such as pedestrians, cyclists, motorcyclists and horse riders are at much greater risk of serious injury and death than those in cars.
 Our priority should always be to protect those most vulnerable.

 If the police and everyone else is going to start taking action over all these people caught on camera, can the police cope?

 Yes.
 It’s easy for people to engage in this process and these processes have been designed to run smoothly.
-This operation has one desired outcome and that is making our roads safer.
+This operation has one desired outcome.
+That is making our roads safer.

 I think I’ve been reported to the police by someone.
 What should I do?

-Contact us.
-We seek only one thing and that is, if we can, influence your future behaviour so that our roads are safer.
+Engage with us.
+We seek only one thing – that is, if we can, to influence your future behaviour so that our roads are safer.